 Andrew McDaniel is a 5th grade teacher at Randolph.
-This is his first year at Randolph.
 Before Randolph he was a 3rd grade teacher at a public school in Nashville, TN.
 He attended the University of Virginia where he studied Urban and Environmental Planning.
 He also attended Vanderbilt University where he studied Elementary Education.
 In his free time he likes to read, listen to music and watch movies.
 When he is not doing that he is spending time with friends or traveling.

 Ms. Stefanie Fleenor

 Stefanie Fleenor is a 5th grade teacher at Randolph.
-This is her first year at Randolph and with APS.
 Before coming to Randolph, Stefanie taught 4th and 5th grade in DC Public Schools.
 Before that, she taught 4th grade in Charlotte, NC.
 She attended undergrad at the University of Tennessee and graduate school at the University of Pennsylvania.
 In her free time, she likes to travel and spend time with her family, friends, and two dogs.

 Ms. Megan Mangione

 Megan Mangione is a 5th grade teacher at Randolph.
-This is her first year at Randolph and with APS.
 Before to coming to Randolph, Megan taught 3rd and 5th grade in Stafford County Public Schools.
 She attended Old Dominion University for her undergrad, as well as her graduate schooling.
 In her free time, she likes to take care of her plants, read, and travel.